Have a question about your UV disinfection unit? Unsure which UV lamp you require? Below are some of our most frequently asked questions.

 UV light breaks down DNA and makes bacteria unable to split or reproduce.
 Although the bacteria aren’t actually dead after UV interaction, most tend to live for only a few minutes and are harmless while they are.
-For a more detailed explanation, I’ve blogged about this as well so you can check it out there.
+For a more detailed explanation on how UV works, I’ve blogged about this as well so you can check it out there.

 How effective is UV against bacteria?

 Different bacteria have different levels of resistance against UV light.
 Our UV units give an average dose of 30mJ/cm2 so comparing that against what it takes to neutralise some bacteria you can see how effective it is.